 DEFINITION OF CLASS

-The Drug Court Case Manager/Resource Specialist is responsible for overseeing the ancillary service component of the drug court program.
-Employee is expected to have a thorough knowledge of Court organization, office practices, and make independent decisions in dealing with the public and employees.
+This highly responsible position demands the exercise of case-related discretion, within guidelines established by the Court and is charged with providing continuity in the disposition of Family Division cases.
+Employee is expected to develop and maintain a thorough knowledge of Court as an organization, and its policies and procedures and be able to make appropriate independent decisions in dealing with the public and employees.
 Information obtained in the course of the performance of these duties may be confidential or private in nature.
 The employee in this position must recognize that visitors to the Court may be under significant stress and ensure that they are treated with dignity and discretion as they obtain court-ordered services.

 EXAMPLE OF ESSENTIAL FUNCTIONS

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements listed below are representative of the knowledge, skill and/or ability required Reasonable accommodations will be made in accordance with the applicable law to enable individuals with disabilities to perform the essential functions.
+The requirements listed below are representative of the knowledge, skills and/or abilities required.
+Reasonable accommodations will be made in accordance with applicable law to enable individuals with disabilities to perform the essential functions.

-- Attend, and participate in, meetings to discuss various court-related issues including, but not limited to, drug court management, coordination of community services and procedural changes.
+- Attend and participate in meetings to discuss various court-related issues including, but not limited to, differentiated case management/quality control and procedural changes.

 - Transport court files from one department to another within the Court.

 - Audit Family court files to ensure coding and closures have been performed in accordance to established procedures.

 - Work collaboratively with Quality Control in implementing any necessary procedural changes that enhance the integrity of data being utilized by the Court.